The Full accident report can be read here. (Department of Transport)

 of

 the two direct current leads.
-After the fuse had been replaced the men in
+After the fuse had been replaced, the men in

 the signal box claim, and the technicians deny,

-that a telephone call was received as saying "We have finished, It is in order".
+that a telephone call was received as saying "We have finished, it is in order".

 After this had been reported to the supervisor,